Tychonoff space

 In topology and related branches of mathematics, Tychonoff spaces and completely regular spaces are kinds of topological spaces.
 These conditions are examples of separation axioms.
-A Tychonoff space refers to any completely regular space that is also a Hausdorff space; there exist completely regular spaces that are not Tychonoff (i.e. not Hausdorff).
+A Tychonoff space is any completely regular space that is also a Hausdorff space; there exist completely regular spaces that are not Tychonoff (i.e. not Hausdorff).

-Tychonoff spaces are named after Andrey Nikolayevich Tychonoff, whose Russian name (Тихонов) is variously rendered as "Tychonov", "Tikhonov", "Tihonov", "Tichonov", etc. who introduced them in 1930 in order to avoid the pathological situation of Hausdorff spaces whose only continuous real-valued functions are constant maps.
+Paul Urysohn had used the notion of completely regular space in a 1925 paper without giving it a name.
+But it was Andrey Tychonoff who introduced the terminology completely regular in 1930.

 Definitions

 A topological space $X$ is called completely regular if points can be separated from closed sets via (bounded) continuous real-valued functions.
-In technical terms this means: for any closed set $A \subseteq X$ and any point $x \in X \setminus A,$ there exists a real-valued continuous function $f : X \to \R$ such that $f(x)=1$ and $f\vert_{A} = 0.$ (Equivalently one can choose any two values instead of $0$ and $1$ and even demand that $f$ be a bounded function.)
+In technical terms this means: for any closed set $A \subseteq X$ and any point $x \in X \setminus A,$ there exists a real-valued continuous function $f : X \to \R$ such that $f(x)=1$ and $f\vert_{A} = 0.$ (Equivalently one can choose any two values instead of $0$ and $1$ and even require that $f$ be a bounded function.)

 A topological space is called a Tychonoff space (alternatively: T_{3½} space, or T_{π} space, or completely T_{3} space) if it is a completely regular Hausdorff space.

 Remark.
 Completely regular spaces and Tychonoff spaces are related through the notion of Kolmogorov equivalence.
 A topological space is Tychonoff if and only if it's both completely regular and T0.
 On the other hand, a space is completely regular if and only if its Kolmogorov quotient is Tychonoff.